DjangoGirls/tutorial/contributing_and_editing_this_book/README.md

 Make any changes in the tutorial using the editor and then save changes (*Book* > *Save all*).

-Then commin the changes using `git` and push the changes to your remote Github repository.
+Then commit the changes using `git` and push the changes to your remote Github repository.

 Example: